 My husband and I spent a month in the Baraboo, Wisconsin, countryside.
 While camping there, we had the privilege of getting to know the surrounding areas.
 Outside of Baraboo is the National Historic Landmark, Man Mound.
 Man Mound was created over 1000 years ago by indigenous people but I digress.
-(This plaque image is exactly what the Man Mound looks like, see picture below.
+The below plaque image is exactly what the Man Mound looks like.
 The natives raised the land here in this shape of an effigy.
 Imagine the work required to do that over 1000 years ago!
-You can only see this in its entirety from the air but these natives created it without any modern technology!)
+You can only see this in its entirety from the air but these natives created it without any modern technology!

 My husband and I actually didn't know what to expect when we visited this place.
 We were unfamiliar with effigy mounds.
 When we got there, we were the only ones in the park.
 I got out of the truck, turned and looked at him and said, “This is a holy place.”
 I didn’t understand it all yet but I knew that.
 There were several historical plaques so we began reading about Man Mound.
 This was a monument built over 1000 years ago by natives, honoring what they felt was their God.
 It was a raised “statue”, mound, of a man-like God.
 We don’t know how high it used to be but we were stunned to see it raised about 3’ today (we figure it has eroded over time).
 I immediately felt this was very important, that this was something that people needed to know about.
 It is the sole remaining example of a human-shaped effigy mound in the world!